Skip to main content

 Definition

-Area Under the Receiver Operating Characteristic Curve — a metric that evaluates a binary classifier's ability to distinguish between classes across all possible classification thresholds.
+AUC-ROC (Area Under the Receiver Operating Characteristic Curve) is a classification performance metric that measures a model ability to distinguish between positive and negative classes across all probability thresholds, with values from 0.5 (random) to 1.0 (perfect discrimination).

 AUC-ROC provides a threshold-independent measure of a model's discrimination ability.
 The ROC curve plots the true positive rate (recall) against the false positive rate at every possible classification threshold.
 AUC (Area Under the Curve) summarizes this curve into a single number between 0 and 1, where 0.5 represents random guessing and 1.0 represents perfect classification.
 An AUC of 0.85 means there is an 85% chance that the model will rank a randomly chosen positive example higher than a randomly chosen negative example.
 AUC-ROC is widely used in medical diagnostics, credit scoring, fraud detection, and any application with binary outcomes.
 Its threshold-independence makes it useful for comparing models without committing to a specific operating point, though it can be overly optimistic on highly imbalanced datasets, where AUC-PR (Precision-Recall) may be more informative.